sirherrbatka/clusters/README.md

 All PARAMETERS classes contain slots intended bootsrapping silhouette values for the clusters.
 To obtain the silhouette value from the clustering results simply call the CLUSTERS:SILHOUETTE function.
 This is particulary useful if you are attempting to find the optimal number of clusters.

 ## PARALLELP
-Majority of the algorithms in this system has rudementary parallelization, made with the ever so useful LPARALLEL system.
-Please notice, that this means that you must avoid calling CLUSTER on the LPARALLEL worker thread, unless you are certain that nil has been passed as :PARALLELP value.
+Majority of the algorithms in this system have rudementary parallelization, made with the ever so useful LPARALLEL library.
+Please notice, that this means that (unless you are certain that nil has been passed as :PARALLELP value) you must avoid calling CLUSTER on the LPARALLEL worker thread.
 Otherwise: deadlocks.